munificent/craftinginterpreters/book/closures.md

 ^code disassemble-upvalue-ops (2 before, 1 after)

-These both have a single byte operand, so there's nothing exciting going on.
+These both have a single-byte operand, so there's nothing exciting going on.
 We do need to add an include so the debug module can get to `AS_FUNCTION()`.

 ^code debug-include-object (1 before, 1 after)